smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ### SQL
 Spark SQL is probably the easiest way to write a custom transformation, directly in your HOCON configuration.
-All input Data Objects are available as tables to select from.
+All input Data Objects are available in the select statement with following naming:
-Because of naming limitations, all special characters are replaced by an underscore.
+- special characters are replaced by an underscore
+- a postfix `_sdltemp` is added.
-So an input Data Object called `Table-With-Hyphen` becomes `table_with_hyphen` inside the SQL query.
+So an input Data Object called `table-with-hyphen` becomes `table_with_hyphen_sdltemp` inside the SQL query.
+To simplify this you can also use the special token %{inputViewName} for 1-to-1 transformations, or ${inputViewName_<inputDataObjectName>} for n-to-m transformations, that will be replaced with the correct name at runtime.

 ##### SQL 1-to-1
 1-to-1 transformations use type SQLDfTransformer.